fast-aircraft-design/FAST-OAD/docs/documentation/usage.rst

 ----

-Using `WhatsOpt <https://github.com/OneraHub/WhatsOpt>`_ as web service, FAST-OAD can provide a `XDSM <http://mdolab.engin.umich.edu/content/xdsm-overview>`_.
+Using `WhatsOpt <https://github.com/OneraHub/WhatsOpt>`_ as web service, FAST-OAD can provide a `XDSM <https://mdolab.engin.umich.edu/wiki/xdsm-overview>`_.

 XDSM offers a more synthetic view than N2 diagram.

-As it uses a web service, see `WhatsOpt documentation <https://github.com/OneraHub/WhatsOpt-Doc>`_ for how to gain access to the online WhatsOpt server, or see `WhatsOpt developer documentation <https://whatsopt.readthedocs.io/en/latest/install/>`_ to run your own server.
+As it uses a web service, you need an internet access for this command, but you do not need to be a registered user on the WhatsOpt server.

 You can create a :code:`xdsm.html` file with: